 MFIP is the Minnesota Family Investment Program.
 Its purpose is to provide temporary assistance to support families in the process of becoming economically stable.
 MFIP emphasizes and rewards work.
 Eligibility is limited to 60 months in a lifetime, with some exceptions.

-In a two parent household when one parent is on MFIP and continues to meet the eligibility requirements for MFIP and the other parent is not included in the MFIP grant, they can still receive MFIP child care if the other parent meets BSF eligibility requirements..
+In a two parent household when one parent is on MFIP and continues to meet the eligibility requirements for MFIP and the other parent is not included in the MFIP grant, they can still receive MFIP child care if the other parent meets BSF eligibility requirements.
 Examples of this would be when one parent receives SSI or when one parent has been disqualified from MFIP for fraud.
-See Chapter 126.96.36.199 (BSF Authorized Activities & Hours) for further information about BSF program eligibility requirements.
+See Chapter 4.6.6 (Authorized activities outside an Employment Plan) and Chapter 4.3.12 (Basic Sliding Fee) for further information about BSF program eligibility requirements.

 Minnesota Statute 119B.05